skeptiqos/qsl/README.md

 ```
 .dtl.learnTree `x`y`rule`classes!(X;Y;rule;classes)
 ```
-A tree is grown by maximising information gain through entropy reduction on each split and results into a treetable, as illustrated here: http://archive.vector.org.uk/art10500340
+A tree is grown by maximising information gain through entropy reduction on each split and results into a treetable, a q datastructure illustrated here: http://archive.vector.org.uk/art10500340

 ### random forests